 What does it mean to fade a bet?

-Fading can take many different forms, including very specific in-season scenarios where a team is unlikely to be at its best because of scheduling issues, team news, injuries and more.
+Fading can take many different forms, including very specific in-season scenarios where a team is unlikely to perform at its best because of scheduling issues, team news, injuries and more.

 When to use ‘fade the public’ as a strategy

 Those eager to participate in California sports betting have almost certainly heard the phrase “fading the public.”
 This is exactly what it sounds like.
-You are betting against where the majority of bettors are putting their money because this may have created some value for you.
+You are betting in the opposite way the majority of bettors are because the public’s favoring of one side has created value on the other.

-Sportsbooks aim to minimize their risks, so they would prefer not to have a significant amount of action on one side of a wager.
-If a point spread comes out and 85% of bettors are backing one side, that will likely force the oddsmakers to adjust to try to entice bettors to pick the other side to decrease the book’s liability.
+Sportsbooks aim to minimize their risks, so they prefer not to have a significant amount of action on one side of a wager.
+If a point spread comes out and 85% of bettors are backing one side, the oddsmakers will likely adjust the spread to try to entice bettors to pick the other side, decreasing the book’s liability.

-In such situations, going against the majority of bettors can be effective.
+In such situations, going against the majority can be effective.
 Most sports bettors are recreational gamblers who like to throw a few bucks on a game here and there.
-Over the long haul, they’ll likely lose.
-They overvalue favorites, overreact to big moments and tend to pick the over because that’s more exciting while you watch a game.
+Over the long term, tend to lose.
+They overvalue favorites, overreact to big moments, and often choose the over because it’s more exciting to root for scoring while watching the game.

-The issue with fading the public is that it is basically an educated guess on where the money is going as you follow the line movement.
-So, how else do you find out who is the public betting on?
-Some websites will publish where public money is going, but it is difficult to rely on this being available for every game.
-Successful bettors tend to have a good sense of what the betting market will do when the odds come out.
+The issue with fading the public is that it’s basically an educated guess based on where the money is going, as inferred from line movement.
+So, how else can you find out who the public is betting on?
+Some websites publish public betting data, but it’s not always available for every game.
+Successful bettors often develop a good sense of how the market will move once odds are released.

 3 fading scenarios to look for

-You should do your homework and research any game you intend to bet on before you consider placing a wager, but here are three scenarios where fading a certain situation could be valuable:
+Always do your homework and research any game you intend to bet on.
+That said, here are three scenarios where fading could be valuable:

 - Fading the big-time performance: This is one of the most popular times to fade a team.
-When a team plays out of its mind or a star breaks out in front of a massive TV audience, take the other side in the next game.
-Teams tend to come back down to earth for a variety of reasons, including simple regression to the mean.
+When a team plays out of its mind or a star breaks out in front of a massive TV audience, consider taking the other side in the next game.
+Teams often regress to the mean for a variety of reasons.

-- Fading the team traveling on short rest: An NBA team could play three games in four nights, all in different cities.
-That is a spot where a team will probably not be at its best, and this could be a good time to fade it.
+- Fading the team traveling on short rest: An NBA team might play three games in four nights, all in different cities.
+That’s a spot where they’re likely not at their best—making it a good time to fade them.

 3 fading scenarios to stay away from

-On the flip side, there are a few scenarios where it may seem like a perfect place to fade, but you’ll usually want to avoid such a tactic:
+On the flip side, there are a few scenarios where it may seem like a perfect place to fade, but should generally be avoided:

-- Fading the team with the injured star: When a star sports player is out with an injury, public bettors’ immediate reaction is to bet against that team.
-It is not wise to follow the masses in this scenario because sportsbooks will have taken that injury into account.
+- Fading the team with the injured star: When a star sports player is injured, public bettors rush to bet against that team.
+Don’t follow the crowd.
+Sportsbooks already factored in the absence.

-- Fading the poor performance: This is the opposite of fading the team that just did really well.
-Fading a team after its worst performance is a bad idea for similar reasons.
-The public will bet against that team, and it is often motivated to get back on the right track.
+- Fading the poor performance: This is the opposite of fading the breakout game.
+Fading a team after a terrible showing might seem smart, but that team is often motivated to bounce back, plus the public may already be against them.

 Is fading a profitable betting strategy?